TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning/machine-learning-designer-problem-with-data.md

 * **Cannot visualize output data of a module**

-    This might be caused by:
+    This may be caused by:
    - An unsupported dataset type.
 Currently, designer only supports visualization of tabular dataset.
 If you register your dataset as a file dataset type outside the designer, it can't be visualized when you drag it to build pipeline within the designer.
    - Your storage is behind VNet.
 Make sure to follow [this article](https://docs.microsoft.com/azure/machine-learning/how-to-enable-studio-virtual-network) to enable using AML studio in an Azure virtual network.